 With children, I ask them if they can show me their best laugh.
 Most of the time, the laughter starts out quiet, but once they get going and you join them, the real laughter starts.
 The laughing photos always turn out looking like we were having a great time together, even if the laughter is staged.
 Real or fake, laughing is a fun way to get people to relax and start showing true expressions.

 For most people, having a portrait taken can be a pretty nerve-wracking experience, especially if the two of you have never met before.
 One sure-fire way to create an honest and beautiful portrait is to get your client feeling confident and comfortable.
 As the photographer, it is your job to get your client to feel comfortable as quickly as you can, so you do your job, and do what it takes to capture those honest and beautiful portraits.
 When you act calm and confident, your subject will relax and trust you.
-The motto, “Fake it until you make it”, is a good rule to follow as a portrait photographer.
+The motto, “Fake it until you make it,” is a good rule to follow as a portrait photographer.
 If you look down at the back of the camera and your photo isn’t exactly perfect, try saying something positive such as, “Wow, you have a beautiful smile.”
 Or “The lighting is really beautiful right here, let’s try a different pose.”
 Remember, a quick fix while shooting can make an uncomfortable subject relax, save you valuable time in post-processing, or (especially in the case of film), save you both time and money.
 When you are confident and calm, your client will mirror the same sense of calm and confidence, and that will be evident in the photos.

 I begin every session with the intention of engaging in honest interactions, creating beautiful and unique portraits, and building lasting connections with my clients.
 By building real connections, I am forging business relationships that often lead to repeat customers and referrals.
-As an added bonus, sometimes I am lucky enough to end the session with a new friend.
+As a bonus, sometimes I am lucky enough to end the session with a new friend.
 The strategies outlined above have helped me build personal connections with my clients to help me capture real human emotions, and create photographs that are unique, honest, and that help tell my subject’s story.